David Gutiérrez

 • English

-• International Bar Association: member of the Latin American Regional Forum Advisory Board and the IBA Council, the most relevant body of the IBA.
+• International Bar Association: member of the Latin American Regional Forum Advisory Board and the IBA Council, the most relevant entity of the IBA.

 • Aspen Institute: Fellow of the Central America Leadership Initiative and the Aspen Global Leadership Network.